codefresh-io/docs.codefresh.io/_docs/installation/on-premises/on-prem-configuration.md

 {:start="3"}
 1. Optional.
 To enable username-password login for the user, complete these additional steps:
     1. Click the icon to the left of the username, and select **Show Invite Link**.
     1. Copy the link from the popup that appears and click **OK**.
-  1. Send the link to the user, requesting the user to sign in with the link for the first time.
+    1. Send the link to the user, requesting the user to sign in to Codefresh with the link for the first time.
 1. Continue with [Step 4: Enable features for the account](#step-4-enable-features-for-the-account).